How to Register for Online GymCert Course(s)

 - You will be prompted to create your login info at checkout.

-- Log on with your GymCert username (email) and password. (left upper corner of the GymCert Home Page)
+- Log on using a Computer (PC) or MAC only at www.GymCert.com with your GymCert username (email) and password.
+DO NOT use a cell phone or tablet. (right upper corner of the GymCert Home Page)

-- Find the course listed in the center of the page and Start Course.
+- Find the course listed in the center of the page and the Start Course button.

 - Each online course is broken down into several chapters.